-Receivables arise from revenues earned at year-end and not yet received.
-The major components of receivables are property tax revenues collected by the County Tax Collector but not yet received by the District, and refunds receivable.
-No allowance for uncollectible accounts receivable has been recorded since management believes the receivables will be fully collectible.
+Receivables consist of revenues earned at year-end and not yet received.
+The major component of receivables is property tax revenues collected by the County Tax Collector but not yet received by the District, and refunds receivable.
+No allowance for uncollectible accounts receivable has been recorded since management believes that the receivables will be fully collectible.